 Reagents and Solvents: Dragendoff’s reagent (solution of potassium bismuth iodide), Molisch reagent, Million’s reagent, Wagner’s reagent (iodine and potassium iodide), Hager’s reagent (saturated solution of picric acid), 0.1% ferric chloride, chloroform, glacial acetic acid, ethanol, coal tar, normal saline solution, giemsa stain, blood samples, sodium chloride (JHD), acetic anhydride, ethyl acetate (by JHD), n-hexane(JHD), distilled water, concentrated sulphuric acid (JHD).

-Drugs: Coartem (Arthemeter and Lumenfantrine combination).
+Drugs: Coartem (Arthemeter and Lumefantrine combination).
 Ethanol, ethyl acetate and n-hexane fractions of Bixa orellana leaves.

 Animals and Housing: Mice within the weight range of 20 to 30 kg were used for this study.
-The animals were obtained from the animal house of the Department of Pharmacology and toxicology, Faculty of Pharmaceutical Scinces, Nnamdi Azikiwe University, Awka, Agulu Campus.
+The animals were obtained from the animal house of the Department of Pharmacology and toxicology, Faculty of Pharmaceutical Sciences, Nnamdi Azikiwe University, Awka, Agulu Campus.
 The mice were properly housed in a well ventilated and neat cage with easy access to food and water.
-This is in accordance with the animal experimental protocols which were approved by our institutions animal Ethics committee and were in compliance with the Federation of European Laboratory Animal Science Association and the European Community Council Directive of November 24, 1986 (86/609/ EEC).
+This is by the experimental animal protocols which were approved by our institutions animal Ethics committee and were in compliance with the Federation of European Laboratory Animal Science Association and the European Community Council Directive of November 24, 1986 (86/609/ EEC).

 Malaria Parasite Strain: A chloroquine-sensitive strain of Plasmodium berghei (NK-65) was obtained from the animal house of the University of Nigeria, Nsukka in Enugu state, Nigeria.
 The parasite was maintained by weekly blood passage in mice.

-Method of Extraction: A 400g of the grounded B. orellana leaves were macerated in 1000ml of methanol and left for 2 days, then was filtered and concentrated using rotary evaporator as well as water bath at 50 ºC, the extract was placed in a labeled container.
+Method of Extraction: A 400 g of the grounded B. orellana leaves were macerated in 1000 ml of methanol and left for 2 days, then was filtered and concentrated using rotary evaporator as well as water bath at 50 ºC, the extract was placed in a labelled container.

 Furthermore, 250 ml of ethyl acetate was later poured into the separating funnel and shaken vigorously the mixture was allowed to stand for 2 h for proper separation after which the less dense fraction was collected in a clean beaker.
-This was repeated with a fresh ethyl acetate until almost clear fraction was obtained.
-The collected fractions were concentrated respectively using water bath, and afterwards stored in the refrigerator (18 ºC - 25ºC) for later use.
+This was repeated with fresh ethyl acetate until almost clear fraction was obtained.
+The collected fractions were concentrated respectively using a water bath and afterward stored in the refrigerator (18-25 ºC) for later use.